 In May 2013, the Company closed an offering of \$220.0 million in 4.5% Convertible Senior Notes due May 2020, or the Convertible Notes.
-The Convertible Notes are governed by an indenture, dated as of May 21, 2013 between the Company and Deutsche Bank National Trust Company, as trustee.
-In May 2013, the Company closed on an additional \$30.0 million of Convertible Notes upon exercise of an option by the initial purchasers of the Convertible Notes.
+The Convertible Notes are governed by an indenture, dated May 2013 between the Company and Deutsche Bank National Trust Company, as trustee.
+In May 2013, the Company closed on an additional \$30.0 million of Convertible Notes upon exercise of an option by the initial purchasers of the Convertible Notes at a conversion rate of approximately \$14.86 per share.
 Total net proceeds from the Convertible Notes were approximately \$241.8 million.
 The Convertible Notes are convertible at the option of the holders under certain conditions at any time prior to the close of business on the business day immediately preceding November 1, 2019.
 On or after November 1, 2019, holders may convert all or any portion of their Convertible Notes at any time at their option at the conversion rate then in effect, regardless of these conditions.
-Subject to certain limitations, the Company will settle conversions of the Convertible Notes by paying or delivering, as the case may be, cash, shares of its common stock or a combination of cash and shares of its common stock, at the Company's election.
-For the three and nine months ended September 30, 2015, total interest expense related to the Convertible Notes was \$6.9 million and \$20.2 million, respectively, including amortization of \$4.0 million and \$11.9 million of the debt discount and \$215,000 and \$630,000 of deferred financing costs, respectively.
-For the three and nine months ended September 30, 2014, total interest expense related to the Convertible Notes was \$6.3 million and \$18.6 million, respectively, including amortization of \$3.7 million and \$10.9 million of the debt discount and \$197,000 and \$579,000 of deferred financing costs, respectively.
+Subject to certain limitations, the Company will settle conversions of the Convertible Notes by paying or delivering, as the case may be, cash, shares of its common stock or a combination of cash and shares of our common stock, at the Company's election.
+Interest payments are made quarterly.

+For the three months ended March 31, 2016, total interest expense related to the Convertible Notes was \$7.2 million, including amortization of \$4.2 million of the debt discount and amortization of \$225,000 of deferred financing costs.
+For the three months ended March 31, 2015, total interest expense related to the Convertible Notes was \$6.6 million, including amortization of \$3.9 million of the debt discount and amortization of \$205,000 of deferred financing costs.